PInCh: Round One Details

 - Pitt users: Log in using your Pitt Passport account or HSConnect account.

-- Non-Pitt users: Create a Powered by PInCh account by selecting "Log in using your Powered by PInCh account" and selecting "Register as a new user" on the top right of the screen.
+- Non-Pitt users: Create an account by selecting "Log in using your Powered by PInCh account", then "Register as a new user" on the top right of the screen.
 If you have previously created a Powered by PInCh account, please use those details to log in.

 - Complete your profile to tell us who you are.

-- Invite other team members to join by using the “Invite Team Member” link and entering their email addresses.
-They will receive an email with a link to the PInCh contest management site.
+- Invite team members by using the “Invite Team Member” link and entering their email addresses.
+They will receive an email with a link to Powered by PInCh®.
+Each project must have a Principal Investigator who is a full-time Pitt faulty member.

 - Program: Implementation-anchored mission targeting a community health problem.